Rafiq 'clearly' recalls alleged Vaughan comment

 "I did not say that.
 I think she is confused with that situation," Rashid told the hearing, repeatedly stating he "wasn't pressured by Azeem".

-The hearing revealed Rashid and Rafiq had been business partners after opening a fish and chip shop in October 2021, which closed a year later.
+The hearing revealed Rashid and "close friend" Rafiq had been business partners after opening a fish and chip shop in October 2021, which closed a year later.

 However, Rashid said they signed paperwork and got the keys "way before" any of Rafiq's allegations came to light in August 2020.